What is Slack's Idle Timeout?

 - Typically triggers after approximately 10 minutes of inactivity

-- Exact timing isn't officially documented by Slack
+- Exact timing is not officially documented by Slack but is consistent across user reports

 Examples